WARNING: Hubble Contacts

 Vision Source Mandan would like to issue a public safety warning regarding Hubble Contact Lenses

 You may have recently seen TV or internet advertisements for an online company called Hubble Contacts.
+We’ve also recently had several patients ask about Hubble Contact Lenses.
 We want to alert our patients of the potential safety risks associated with this company.
 If you were thinking of ordering contacts online from Hubble Contacts – DON’T!
 Read this first.

 Can I order my contacts online?

 Of course, we would love all of our patients to order their contacts directly from us!
 But we do understand it is a free market and patients are free to shop where they choose.
 We are more than happy to provide you with a copy of your contact lens prescription.
 While we do feel our pricing is competitive with online contact lens retailers, we do know there are an abundance of choices available to patients.

 The problem with Hubble Contact Lenses is that they only sell one kind of contact lens and it is not a contact that we prescribe in our office nor find safe for our patients.

 Hubble Contacts sell a generic contact they call methafilcon A; which is simply the name of the material that the contact is made of.
 Methafilcon A is an old product – it came out in the 1980’s.
 Old materials like this do not have good oxygen permeability.
 Your cornea (the clear part on the front of the eye) is very dependent on oxygen from the atmosphere and needs it in order to stay healthy.
 This is why we very rarely use these types of old contacts anymore and why most of them have been discontinued.